Neuromuscular Program

 ALS Clinic

-UNM Health’s ALS clinic is sponsored both by the ALS Association and the MDA.
-We work closely with both foundations, which allows us to hold multidisciplinary clinics.
+UNM Health’s ALS clinic is sponsored both by the ALS New Mexico, the ALS Association and the MDA.
+We work closely with both organizations, which allows us to hold multidisciplinary clinics.
 Patients come from all over the Southwest to be treated for ALS (Lou Gehrig's disease) and other motor neuron diseases, such as Primary lateral sclerosis (PLS).

-Our team includes neurologists, a physical therapist, occupational therapist, speech therapist, dietitian, respiratory therapist and social worker.
-For more information you may contact either the local ALS chapter or the local MDA chapter.
+Our team includes neurologists, a physical therapist, occupational therapist, speech therapist, dietitian, respiratory therapist, nurse coordinator, a medical assistant, clinic nurse, and social worker.
+For more information you may contact either the local ALS NM chapter or the MDA chapter.

 Electromyography Lab

-Doctors certified in electrodiagnostic and neuromuscular medicine staff he EMG lab.
+Doctors are board certified in neuromuscular neurology with extensive EMG experience.
 They use state-of-the-art equipment for nerve conduction studies and EMG tests.
 These technologies give patients precise diagnoses of peripheral nerve, neuromuscular junction and muscle diseases.

 Make an Appointment